Barry Oberholzer: Involvement with the South African and government

-Oberholzer served as a managing director of 360 Aviation.
 In 2005, he advertised a Bell Helicopter on Barnstormers.com, an online marketplace for aviation.
 He was later contacted by Hussein Safari, an Iranian businessman who would help Oberholzer circumvent sanctions against Iran by selling American helicopters to Iran for a mark-up from South Africa.
 These deals garnered him over 3 million South African rands per transaction.
 Business increased in 2008 when South African President Thabo Mbeki encouraged more international trade between South Africa and Iran.
 360 Aviation set up its own front company, Gemini Moon, to sell aircraft and parts, and set up other front operations for different Iranian entities.

 In March 2012, Oberholzer informed the Federal Bureau of Investigation's Joint Terrorism Task Force of these activities in exchange for immunity, fearing potential jail time as an American citizen if he had gotten arrested.
 This information included attempts to garner governmental backing in June 2011 from the South African Deputy President Kgalema Motlanthe and his partner Gugu Mtshali in exchange for monetary compensation.
 Motlanthe has challenged these claims.
 The negotiations, that failed, would have set up a five-year contract of at least 450 million Rands for Gemini Moon to supply the National Iranian Oil Company with helicopters and parts.
 This would have violated the 2010 UN arms embargo.

 While the United States government could not confirm nor deny Oberholzer's involvement as an intelligence operative, The Sunday Times has corroborated his statements.